Revocable Cryptography from Learning with Errors: Introduction

 We go beyond the traditional public-key setting and design the first {\em fully homomorphic encryption} (\textsf{FHE}) scheme~\cite{Gentry09,BV14} with key-revocation capabilities.
 Our construction is based on a variant of the (leveled) \textsf{FHE} scheme of Gentry, Sahai and Waters~\cite{GSW2013}, which we extend to a key-revocable encryption scheme using Gaussian superpositions.
 The syntax of a key-revocable \textsf{FHE} scheme is the same as in the key-revocable public-key setting from before (\Cref{def:key-revocable-PKE}), except for the additional algorithm \textsf{Eval} which is the same as in a regular \textsf{FHE} scheme.
 We prove the following in \Cref{thm:security-Dual-GSW}.

-\begin{theorem}[Informal] Assuming that the $\LWE$ and $\SIS$ problems with subexponential modulus are hard against quantum adversaries running in subexponential time (see \Cref{sec:lattices}), there exists a key-revocable (leveled) fully homomorphic encryption scheme. \end{theorem}
+\begin{theorem*}[Informal] Assuming that the $\LWE$ and $\SIS$ problems with subexponential modulus are hard against quantum adversaries running in subexponential time (see \Cref{sec:lattices}), there exists a key-revocable (leveled) fully homomorphic encryption scheme. \end{theorem*}

-We prove the theorem by invoking the security of our key-revocable dual-Regev public-key encryption scheme in \Cref{sec:dual-regev}.
+We prove the theorem by invoking the security of our key-revocable Dual-Regev public-key encryption scheme in \Cref{sec:dual-regev}.
+Similar to the case of revocable $\PKE$ with classical revocation, we can also consider revocable $\FHE$ with classical revocation, which can be achieved based on the same assumptions as above.

 \paragraph{(Key-)Revocable Pseudorandom Functions.} We consider other cryptographic primitives with key-revocation capabilities that go beyond decryption functionalities; specifically, we introduce the notion of \emph{key-revocable} pseudorandom functions (\textsf{PRFs}) with the following syntax: \begin{itemize} \item $\mathsf{Gen}(1^\lambda)$: outputs a \textsf{PRF} key $k$, a quantum key $\rho_k$ and a master secret key $\msk$. \item $\prf(k;x)$: on key $k$ and input $x$, output a value $y$.
-This is a deterministic algorithm. \item $\eval(\rho_k,x)$: on input a state $\rho_k$ and an input $x$, output a value $y$. \item $\revoke(\msk,\sigma)$: on input verification $\msk$ and state $\sigma$, outputs $\valid$ or $\invalid$. \end{itemize} After the quantum key $\rho_k$ is successfully returned, we require that the sender loses its ability to evaluate the $\prf$.
-This is formalized as follows (see \Cref{def:revocable-PRF}): any efficient adversary can simultaneously pass the revocation phase and succeed in predicting the output of a pseudorandom function on a challenge input $x^*$ versus uniform with probability at most $\frac{1}{2} + \negl(\lambda)$.
-In fact, we consider a more general definition where the adversary receives many challenge inputs instead of just one challenge input.
+This is a deterministic algorithm. \item $\eval(\rho_k,x)$: on input a state $\rho_k$ and an input $x$, output a value $y$. \item $\revoke(\msk,\sigma)$: on input a verification key $\msk$ and state $\sigma$, outputs $\valid$ or $\invalid$. \end{itemize} After the quantum key $\rho_k$ is successfully returned, we require that the sender loses its ability to evaluate the $\prf$.
+This is formalized as follows (see \Cref{def:revocable-PRF}): no efficient adversary can simultaneously pass the revocation phase and succeed in distinguishing the output of a pseudorandom function on a random challenge input $x^*$ versus uniform with advantage better than $\negl(\lambda)$.
+In fact, we consider a more general definition where the adversary receives many challenge inputs instead of just one.

 We give the first construction of key-revocable pseudorandom functions (\textsf{PRFs}) from standard assumptions.
 Previous schemes implicit in~\cite{CLLZ21} either require indistinguishability obfuscation, or considered weaker notions of revocable \textsf{PRFs} in the form of \emph{secure software leasing}~\cite{ALP21,Kitagawa_2021}, which merely prevents the possiblity of \emph{honestly} evaluating the \textsf{PRF} once the key is revoked.
 Since in the context of pseudorandom functions, it is clear what is being revoked, we instead simply call the notion revocable pseudorandom functions.